googlegenomics/gcp-variant-transforms/docs/sharding.md

-We are offering three solutions for situations like this: one solution is using BigQuery [clustering](https://cloud.google.com/bigquery/docs/clustered-tables), another solution is using Variant Transforms' native partitioning, and a third hybrid solution.
+We are offering three solutions for situations like this: one solution is using BigQuery [clustering](https://cloud.google.com/bigquery/docs/clustered-tables), another solution is using Variant Transforms' native sharding, and a third hybrid solution.

 ## Solution 1: BigQuery clustering